-Development proposals affecting any non-designated heritage asset or its setting should take into account its significance and the scale of any harm or loss.
-Non-designated heritage assets in the Neighbourhood Area are listed in Appendix A (Part A) and identified on the Policies Map.

-If a loss of all or part of a non-designated heritage asset or its significance is permitted, developers will be required to record the asset to advance understanding of its significance.

-Where a development has the potential to include heritage assets with archaeological interest identified in Appendix A Part B (or any other areas of archaeological interest which become known), developers will be required to submit an appropriate desk-based assessment and, where necessary, a field evaluation
+- Development proposals affecting the significance1 of any nondesignated heritage asset or its setting should take into account its significance and the scale of any harm or loss.
+Non-designated heritage assets in the Neighbourhood Area are listed in Appendix A (Part A) and identified on the Policies Map. - 2.
+If a loss of all or part of a non-designated heritage asset or its significance is permitted, developers will be required to record the asset to advance understanding of its significance. - 3.
+Where a development has the potential to include heritage assets with archaeological interest identified in Appendix A Part B (or any other areas of archaeological interest which become known), developers will be required to submit an appropriate desk-based assessment and, where necessary, a field evaluation.